 We’re a small but growing company – soon to reach the “10 colleagues” milestone.

 The tech team consists of two dedicated front end developers, two full stack developers and two accessibility experts that you will work with, guide, and learn from.

 A normal day at Axess Lab for a Front end developer

 At the daily scrum meeting you help one of the junior developers with some questions, and then start working on breaking down some of the new designs that you’ve received from the UX-team.
-The suggestions need to be implemented in Angular 5, so you decide how to do that, add issues to JIRA and assign yourself or the other team members to some tasks.
+The suggestions need to be implemented in Angular or React, so you decide how to do that, add issues to JIRA and assign yourself or the other team members to some tasks.
 You find some ‘non default’ behavior that you suggest doing in the ‘default’ way instead.
 The team agrees and the design is updated.

 You begin the day by implementing a new feature or fixing a bug of your choice, and during lunch you listen to a colleague who has prepared a short presentation about Automatic Accessibility Testing with aXe in CircleCI.
 You realize your project could also utilize this process, and spend the rest of the day setting it up together with the colleague.

 - At least 5 years experience of front end development.